 I completed my teacher training in 1972 and gained a Certificate in Education (FE) and In 1974 I moved to Lincolnshire to take up a teaching post and started to attend the Grimsby Folk club and in due course became a resident of the club and one of the organisers of the Cleethorpes Festival.
 When RADIO HUMBERSIDE launched its folk programme ‘Humberside Folk’ I was invited to contribute.
 I regularly gave record reviews and also a regular feature called ‘Songs Under the Microscope’ in which I researched the background and story of a particular song/ballad or song theme.

-Over the years I have sung at many clubs and festivals but always working around the ‘day job’.
-I have also managed to fit in four degrees (BA; MA Educ.; MA History and a PhD) all of which I achieved while also being the Head of the Teacher Education Department at Grimsby University Centre.
-Now that I have more time available I am pursuing academic research, writing journal articles while also continuing with my great passion of singing traditional songs.
-I recently gave a talk to music students at Grimsby University Centre on folk song.
-As a follow up, the course tutor supervised students in the recording studio giving them experience using the equipment to record me.
+Over the years I have sung at many clubs and festivals but always working around the ‘day job’ (Head of Teacher Education, Grimsby University Centre).
+Now that I have more time available I am pursuing academic research, writing journal articles and giving guest lectures while also continuing with my great passion of singing traditional songs.
 Hence the new CD – Simply Traditional.